|Rewards Rating:||4.7 / 5|

 What are points worth?

-We estimate the value of IHG points at 0.55 cents apiece, placing IHG behind many other hotel loyalty programs.
-(For example, World of Hyatt points are worth about 2 cents each, while Marriott Rewards are valued at 0.8 cents apiece.)
+Base on Bankrate’s estimates, we peg the value of IHG points at 0.7 cents apiece, placing IHG on par with several other hotel loyalty programs, but short of a few (for example, Bankrate values World of Hyatt points at around 2.1 cents each, while Wyndham Rewards are valued at 0.9 cents apiece.)
 This number is calculated based on the average value when redeemed for properties of different prices across different dates.